WHY VISIT BERN

 - Raclette, gilled Raclette cheese served with potatoes, vegetables, and pickles;

 - Tartiflette, a combination of potatoes, bacon, caramelized onions, and lashings of sauce made with that tasty local cheese;

 - Rosti, grated potatoes fried until they are golden brown and super crispy;

 - Bündnerfleisch meat, air-dried meat;

 - not forgetting of course the famous chocolates.

 - Swiss army knife.

-The main theatre of Bern is the Konzert Theater Bern.
+The main theatre in Bern is the Konzert Theater Bern.